qsimeon/worm-graph/data/README.md

 The submodule consists of the following files:

-- `_main.py`: Contains the main script for loading the dataset specified in the configuration file.
+- `_main.py`: Contains the main function `get_datasets` for retrieving or generating training and validation datasets based on the specified configuration.
+This function can load datasets if they are provided in a specific directory or generate them from the requested experimental datasets (see the configs submodule for more details).
 - `_utils.py`: Contains utility functions and classes for data processing and dataset loading.
 - `_pkg.py`: Contains the necessary imports for the submodule.